 - Audience.
 Identifying your audience’s (or other person’s ) styles, worldview, and expectations as they relate to your communication.

 - Context.
 The context of a conversation can change the meaning.
-The many layers of context and the breadth of your assessment of the context will change our effectiveness.
+The many layers of context and the breadth of your assessment of the context will improve our effectiveness.

 We can all benefit from moving from that 43% pointless toward the 100% meaningful conversations if we take the responsibility to dig a little deeper.
 If you are ready to dive deeper into the work to become an exceptional communicator, reach out to me and start a conversation.